oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/maldives.md

 Islamic (sharia) legal system with English common law influences, primarily in commercial matters

 ### 憲法
-- `history`: many previous; latest ratified 7 August 2008
+- `歷史`: many previous; latest ratified 7 August 2008
-- `amendments`: proposed by Parliament; passage requires at least three-quarters majority vote by its membership and the signature of the president of the republic; passage of amendments to constitutional articles on rights and freedoms and the terms of office of Parliament and of the president also requires a majority vote in a referendum; amended 2015
+- `修正`: proposed by Parliament; passage requires at least three-quarters majority vote by its membership and the signature of the president of the republic; passage of amendments to constitutional articles on rights and freedoms and the terms of office of Parliament and of the president also requires a majority vote in a referendum; amended 2015

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Maldives
+- `血統公民身份`: at least one parent must be a citizen of Maldives
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: unknown
+- `入籍的居留要求`: unknown

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Mohamed MUIZZU (since 17 November 2023)
+- `國家元首`: President Mohamed MUIZZU (since 17 November 2023)
-- `head of government`: President Mohamed MUIZZU (since 17 November 2023)
+- `政府首腦`: President Mohamed MUIZZU (since 17 November 2023)
-- `cabinet`: Cabinet of Ministers appointed by the president, approved by Parliament
+- `内閣`: Cabinet of Ministers appointed by the president, approved by Parliament
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); first round held on 9 September 2023 and runoff held on 30 September 2023 (next to be held in 2028)
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); first round held on 9 September 2023 and runoff held on 30 September 2023 (next to be held in 2028)
-- `election results`: *2023:* Mohamed MUIZZU elected president in the second round; percent of vote in first round - Mohamed MUIZZU (PNC) 46.1%, Ibrahim Mohamed SOLIH (MDP) 39.1%, Ilyas LABEEB (DEMS) 7.1%, other 7.7%; percent of vote in the second round - Mohamed MUIZZU 54%, Ibrahim Mohamed SOLIH 46%  *2018*: Ibrahim Mohamed SOLIH elected president in first round; Ibrahim Mohamed SOLIH (MDP) 58.3%, Abdulla YAMEEN Abdul Gayoom (PPM) 41.7%
+- `選舉結果`: *2023:* Mohamed MUIZZU elected president in the second round; percent of vote in first round - Mohamed MUIZZU (PNC) 46.1%, Ibrahim Mohamed SOLIH (MDP) 39.1%, Ilyas LABEEB (DEMS) 7.1%, other 7.7%; percent of vote in the second round - Mohamed MUIZZU 54%, Ibrahim Mohamed SOLIH 46%  *2018*: Ibrahim Mohamed SOLIH elected president in first round; Ibrahim Mohamed SOLIH (MDP) 58.3%, Abdulla YAMEEN Abdul Gayoom (PPM) 41.7%

 ### 立法部門
-- `description`: unicameral People's Assembly or People's Majlis (93 seats; members directly elected in single-seat constituencies by simple majority vote to serve 5-year terms)
+- `描述`: unicameral People's Assembly or People's Majlis (93 seats; members directly elected in single-seat constituencies by simple majority vote to serve 5-year terms)
-- `elections`: last held on 21 April 2024 (next to be held in 2029)
+- `選舉`: last held on 21 April 2024 (next to be held in 2029)
-- `election results`: percent of vote by party - NA; seats by party - PNC 66, MDP 12, MDA 2, JP 1, MNP 1, independent 11; composition - men 90, women 3, percentage women 3.3%
+- `選舉結果`: percent of vote by party - NA; seats by party - PNC 66, MDP 12, MDA 2, JP 1, MNP 1, independent 11; composition - men 90, women 3, percentage women 3.3%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice and 6 justices
+- `最高法院`: Supreme Court (consists of the chief justice and 6 justices
-- `judge selection and term of office`: Supreme Court judges appointed by the president in consultation with the Judicial Service Commission - a 10-member body of selected high government officials and the public - and upon confirmation by voting members of the People's Majlis; judges serve until mandatory retirement at age 70
+- `法官遴選和任期`: Supreme Court judges appointed by the president in consultation with the Judicial Service Commission - a 10-member body of selected high government officials and the public - and upon confirmation by voting members of the People's Majlis; judges serve until mandatory retirement at age 70
-- `subordinate courts`: High Court; Criminal, Civil, Family, Juvenile, and Drug Courts; Magistrate Courts (on each of the inhabited islands)
+- `下級法院`: High Court; Criminal, Civil, Family, Juvenile, and Drug Courts; Magistrate Courts (on each of the inhabited islands)

 ### 政黨
 Adhaalath (Justice) Party or APDhivehi Rayyithunge Party or DRPMaldives Development Alliance or MDAMaldivian Democratic Party or MDPMaldives Third Way Democrats or MTDPeople's National Congress or PNCPeople's National FrontRepublican (Jumhooree) Party or JP